Madras Club: History

 — Civilian's South India, pp 51-52, 1921.

 Headquarters

 The Express Estate, which now houses the Express Avenue shopping mall, was till 1947, the original home of the Madras Club.
 The club moved to Adyar in 1963 and is still based there.

+The main building with the dome built in 1890 hosts a bar, formal dining hall and outside casual dining area called Verandah, overlooking the lawns and Adayar river.
+Sports facilities and a swimming pool along with a poolside cafe are in the same campus.
+Reciprocal club members can avail the heritage chambers for staying when they visit Chennai.